benjpac/playwright_playground/README.md

 ```
 The assertion is retried until **page** returns the title 'Fusion | Fusion Docs', therefore **await page.title()** returns "Fusion | Fusion Docs" and passes without needing to retry the assertion.

-Realized I didn't understand the purpose of having a Base class with methods that already exist on the Page class built into Playwright, so I removed it.
-Initial thinking was that because getTitle() and navigate() methods were included in the example tests when installing Playwright that they must be a good idea / best practice.
-I will use built in page.title() and page.goto() unless I see a reason not to.
+Initially, I created a Base class with methods like `getTitle()` and `navigate()` because these methods were included in the example tests provided during Playwright's installation.
+However, I later realized that these methods already exist as built-in functionalities in Playwright's `Page` class (e.g., `page.title()` and `page.goto()`).
+Since the Base class added unnecessary abstraction without providing additional value, I decided to remove it and rely directly on Playwright's built-in methods for simplicity and maintainability.

 **aria-snapshots**